radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/identity-administration.md

 # Perform manual identity administration in Global Identity Builder

 With every Global Identity Builder project, there is usually an element of manual intervention required after initial project creation.
 This is because the quality of the data in identity sources makes it difficult to come up with enough combinations of correlation rules to match 100% of the overlapping identities.
-The manual tasks that an administrator can perform are described in this chapter.
+The manual tasks that an administrator can perform are described in this page.

 ## Remove identities from the global profile